bradical/Airbrake-Notifier-for-Java/README.md

 A project to send error messages to the [Airbrake](http://airbrake.io) reporting service either manually or using a log4j appender

+This is a [fork of a this project](http://code.google.com/p/hoptoad/) on Google Code that has been updated to work with Airbrake's new URL.

 ### License

 Copyright 2012 Bradley Wagner